skokenes/mst-flow-error/README.md

 The flow triggers the following error when the action is called:
 `[mobx-state-tree] a mst flow must always have a parent context`

-To see this in action:
+To see this in action, run the following from the repo root:
 ```
-cd packages/test
+npm i
 npm run start
 ```

-And check the browser console for the error.
+And check the browser console for the launched sample react app to see the error.

 The store is set up and the flow is called in `packages/test/src/App.tsx`